Nephery/vagrant-base/README.md

-# vagrant-base
+# vagrant-workspace
-My base vagrant setup
+My vagrant workspace

+# Variants
+Refer to the other branches to use the variants.

 # Basic customization
 * `config/dev.yml`: add this for custom config variables